OfficeDev/open-xml-docs/docs/how-to-add-tables-to-word-processing-documents.md

 # Add tables to word processing documents (Open XML SDK)

-This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically add a table to a word processing document.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically add a table to a word processing document.
 It contains an example **AddTable** method to illustrate this task.

-To use the sample code in this topic, you must install the [Open XML SDK 2.5](https://www.nuget.org/packages/DocumentFormat.OpenXml/2.5.0).
+To use the sample code in this topic, you must install the [Open XML SDK](https://www.nuget.org/packages/DocumentFormat.OpenXml).
 You must explicitly reference the following assemblies in your project:

 - WindowsBase
 - DocumentFormat.OpenXml (installed by the Open XML SDK)